Parametrized K\"{a}hler class and Zariski dense orbital 1-cohomology: Preliminaries

 \subsection{Measurable cocycles}

 We now introduce the basic notions about the theory of measurable cocycles.
-Let $\Gamma$ be a finitely generated group and let $G$ be a locally compact group, both endowed with they Haar measurable structures.
-We denote by $(X,\mu_X)$ a \emph{standard Borel probability $\Gamma$-space}, namely a standard Borel probability space without atoms equipped with a measure preserving $\Gamma$-action.
-From now on, if not specified, $\Gamma$ will be tacitly considered as endowed with the discrete topology.
-Given two measurable spaces $(X,\mu_X)$ and $(Y,\mu_Y)$, we denote by $\Meas (X,Y)$ the space of equivalence classes of measurable functions from $X$ to $Y$, where we identify two maps if they coincides almost everywhere.
-We endow $\Meas (X,Y)$ with the topology of the converge in measure.
-In this setting, we are ready to give the following \begin{defn} A \emph{measurable cocycle} is a measurable function $\sigma: \Gamma\times X\rightarrow G$ which satisfies the following condition
+Let $\Gamma$ be a finitely generated discrete group and let $G$ be a locally compact group, both endowed with their Haar measurable structures.
+We denote by $(X,\mu_X)$ a \emph{standard Borel probability $\Gamma$-space}, namely a probability space which is Borel isomorphic to a Polish space and endowed with a probability measure preserving $\Gamma$-action.